Lystrosaurus declivis Assemblage Zone

-The Lystrosaurus Assemblage Zone is a tetrapod assemblage zone or biozone which correlates to the upper Adelaide and lower Tarkastad Subgroups of the Beaufort Group, a fossiliferous and geologically important geological Group of the Karoo Supergroup in South Africa.
+The Lystrosaurus declivis Assemblage Zone is a tetrapod assemblage zone or biozone which correlates to the upper Adelaide and lower Tarkastad Subgroups of the Beaufort Group, a fossiliferous and geologically important geological Group of the Karoo Supergroup in South Africa.
 This biozone has outcrops in the south central Eastern Cape (Middelburg, Queenstown, Aliwal North, Nieu-Bethesda) and in the southern and northeastern Free State (Bethulie, Gariep Dam, Mthatha, Harrismith).
-The Lystrosaurus Assemblage Zone is one of eight biozones found in the Beaufort Group, and is considered to be Early Triassic in age.
+The Lystrosaurus declivis Assemblage Zone is one of eight biozones found in the Beaufort Group, and is considered to be Early Triassic in age.

-The name of the biozone refers to Lystrosaurus, a small to medium-sized dicynodont therapsid.
-It is characterized by the appearance of further Lystrosaurus subspecies which are confined to this biozone.
+The name of the biozone refers to Lystrosaurus declivis, a small to medium-sized species of Lystrosaurus, a dicynodont therapsid.
+It is characterized by the appearance of further Lystrosaurus species which are confined to this biozone.
 Lystrosaurus maccaigi and Lystrosaurus curvatus are the only two species found outside the Lystrosaurus Assemblage Zone in Upper Permian deposits of the underlying Daptocephalus Assemblage Zone.

 History

 The first fossils to be found in the Beaufort Group rocks that encompass the current eight biozones were discovered by Andrew Geddes Bain in 1856.
 However, it was not until 1892 that it was observed that the geological strata of the Beaufort Group could be differentiated based on their fossil taxa.
 The initial undertaking was done by Harry Govier Seeley who subdivided the Beaufort Group into three biozones, which he named (from oldest to youngest):